 Special and Intermediate rates

-This page provides a brief description of the Special Rate, Temporary Special Rate, and Intermediate Rate rates of disability pensions payable under the Veterans’ Entitlements Act 1986 (VEA).
+This page provides a brief description of the Special Rate, Temporary Special Rate, and Intermediate Rate rates of Disability Compensation Payments payable under the Veterans’ Entitlements Act 1986 (VEA).
 (These payments are sometimes referred to as ‘TPI’ and ‘TTI’).

 On this page

-- What are the Special Rate, Temporary Special Rate and Intermediate Rate of disability pension?
+- What are the Special Rate, Temporary Special Rate and Intermediate Rate of Disability Compensation Payment?

 - How are the Special Rate, Temporary Special Rate and Intermediate Rates of pension determined?